 03 Mar 5 Business Model Changes that Can Generate More Revenues

-The business idea is an important part of a business but you’re idea is going nowhere fast without a profitable and sustainable business model.
+The business idea is a very important part of a business but you’re idea is going nowhere fast without a profitable and sustainable business model.
 Thinking more about the model – the value proposition, customer avatar, channels, revenue streams and other model components is key to your success.
 Many great business ideas die because the model was wrong – pricing, delivery, messaging the offer, wrong customer target, etc. Check out these ideas for tweaking or pivoting on your model to make sure your great idea thrives as a successful business venture.